Skip to content

 Steven M. Schwartz

-NAVBO’s Meritorious Awards Committee is pleased to name Richard Hynes, PhD, as the 2022 recipient of the Stephen Schwartz Award.
-Named in honor of Dr. Stephen Schwartz, a revered and beloved member of NAVBO and co-founder of the society, the award recognizes a mentor who has contributed significantly to the successful career of scientists who have trained in their laboratory, as well as served as an exemplary mentor to graduate students and postdocs, and who has contributed to fostering an environment which facilitates both professional and personal growth.
-This year’s award is being supported by Barbara Schwartz and family.
-The award will be presented on Sunday, October 16, 2022, at the 22nd International Vascular Biology Meeting.
+NAVBO’s Meritorious Awards Committee is pleased to name Peter Libby, M.D., as the 2026 recipient of the Stephen Schwartz Award.
+Named in honor of Dr. Stephen Schwartz, a revered and beloved member of NAVBO and co-founder of the society, the award recognizes a mentor who has contributed significantly to the successful career of scientists who have trained in their laboratory, as well as served as an exemplary mentor to graduate students and postdocs, and who has contributed to fostering an environment that facilitates both professional and personal growth.
+The award will be presented on Wednesday, October 21, 2026, at VB2026 in Pacific Grove California.

-Please join us in Oakland this October to honor 2022 Schwartz Award recipient Dr. Richard Hynes.
+Please join us at Asilomar this October to honor 2026 Schwartz Award recipient, Dr. Peter Libby.

 JANUARY 1, 1942–MARCH 17, 2020